leo-snczki/Calculator4000/README.md

+<h1> Calculator4000 </h1>
-This simple calculator is made by a student to practice programming.
-It can perform arithmetic operations.
+<p> This simple calculator is made by a student to practice programming.
+It can perform arithmetic operations.</p>
 How to use:
 Enter your numbers in the input field.
 Click the desired operation button.